KSU-Quantum-Capstone/CS4850-DL1/index.markdown

 # Home

-A quantum computing research capstone project for CS4850.
+A quantum computing undergraduate research project for CS4850.
 It showcases an implementation of a quantum Arithmetic Logic Unit (ALU).

 ## Team